A minimal compact description of the diversity index polytope: Introduction

+Thus, the neutrality conditions hold and therefore the Fair Proportion Index is a diversity index.

 Our primary motivation to study the diversity index polytope is its usefulness for conservation projects.
-However, since we take a purely combinatorial approach, extensions of the diversity index polytope are of interest, too.
+However, since we take a purely combinatorial approach, extensions of the diversity index polytope by adding further desired properties to the established conditions~\eqref{div::1} to~\eqref{div::3} are of interest, too.
+We mention this aspect briefly in the last section and do not study it in this article but point out that the analysis of additional diversity index properties can make use of the results in this article to derive more complex polytopes based on diversity indices.
 We will see that the diversity index polytope does not have a large number of facets because of the independence conditions~\eqref{div::2} on subtree structures.
 By introducing the notion of a \emph{diversity ranking}~\cite{fischer23}, i.e., a partial order on the taxa to determine which species contribute more to the biodiversity of a population (in the face of extinction events), more dependencies between the vertices of $\mathcal{P}(T,\ell)$ arise.
-Thus, this article provides the necessary ground work to pose questions of interest to the broader operations resesarch community.
+Thus, this article provides the necessary ground work to pose questions of interest to the broader operations research community.